We may earn money or products from the companies mentioned in this post. Read our full disclosure here.

 Make use of technology.

 A friend recently introduced me to the Marco Polo app.
 She uses it to stay connected with her firefighter/military husband – and I have to say, I wish I’d heard of it before.
+It would have been really useful when my husband was a deputy!

 It’s like a blend between text messaging and Skype, where you can record a video of yourself for the other person, then they can respond whenever they have a chance.